ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## 1. Provision a Super Tenant Sender
 {: #provision}

 A Super Tenant Sender (STS) is a LogDNA instance that is configured to detect and handle super tenant log lines.
 This means it can save a copy of your service's log line to a customer's logging instance.
-You will need to create the STS LogDNA instance from the command line in order to pass in the required parameters.
+You will need to create the STSender LogDNA instance from the command line in order to pass in the required parameters.

-Create your STS with the following command:
+Create your STSender with the following command:

 ```
 ibmcloud resource service-instance-create myService-STS logdna 7-day us-south \